hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/theory_implied_correlation.rst

 | AAPL UW Equity| 45202030       | 452020    | 4520            | 45      |
 +---------------+----------------+-----------+-----------------+---------+

 The empirical correlation matrix used in the TIC algorithm is estimated on historical observations.
-It should be symmetric and have a main diagonal of 1s.
-But it doesn't need to be invertible, positive-definite or non-singular.
+"It should be symmetric and have a main diagonal of 1s.
+But it doesn't need to be invertible, positive-definite or non-singular".

 Steps of the Algorithm
 ######################